raffaele-pilloni/axxon-test/README.md

 ```

 ### Mocking dependencies
-The projects depends on `mockery` to mock dependencies.
+The project depends on `mockery` to mock dependencies.

 To generate all mocks, execute this command:
 ```sh